NVIDIA/Megatron-LM/README.md

 # Zero Bubble Pipeline Parallelism

-Zero Bubble Pipeline Parallelism is a novel pipeline parallelism algorithm able to reduce the bubble of pipeline parallelism to almost zero.
+Zero Bubble Pipeline Parallelism is a novel pipeline parallelism algorithm able to reduce the bubble of pipeline parallelism to almost zero while preserving synchronous semantics.

+Our paper is coming soon.

 **Quick settings to enable Zero Bubble:**
 ```